 Ultra Cold Neutron Source

-A user facility providing ultracold neutrons for fundamental physics research, based on accelerator driven spallation neutron production and a superthermal converter, was built at the Paul Scherrer Institut.
-Assembly of the facility finished in December 2010 with the first production of ultracold neutrons.
-The source is routinely operated by the NUM Division.
+A user facility providing ultracold neutrons for fundamental physics research, based on accelerator driven spallation neutron production and a superthermal converter, was built at the Paul Scherrer Institut and has been in operation since 2011.
+The source is operated by the BSQ group.

 The UCN source provides neutrons at 3 beamports - West-1, West-2 and South, which differ in UCN intensity.

 Experimental area South is allocated to the experiment searching for the electric dipole moment of the neutron (nEDM).
-A sensitivity of better than 10-27 e.cm is aimed at, providing one of the most sensitive searches for CP violation beyond the Standard Model of particle physics.
+With the n2EDM apparatus under construction, a sensitivity of better than 10-27 e.cm is aimed at, providing one of the most sensitive searches for CP violation beyond the Standard Model of particle physics.

 Proposals for measurements with UCN